jopemachine-playground/mac-sync-config/README.md

 # mac-sync

-Sync specified programs and config files between macs using Git with ease.
+Sync specified programs and config files between macs using Github with ease.

 ## How to set up